 I hope you can join us between 4-7pm to say hello, and purchase a print!
 Each purchase is accompanied by an edition of X-TRA, and LFrank will gift a print with each jewelry purchase.
 We have a limited edition of prints, as well as seventeen special edition one-of-a-kind pieces, and have already pre-sold quite a few, so come early!

 You or your love would also be quite thrilled to receive one of the Liberty print Asteria silk crepe de chine robes.
 They are so well-loved, and one of our most popular lingerie pieces.
-You really can't go wrong with one of these, and we have lots of prints to choose from in either silk or cotton.
+You really can't go wrong with one of these, and we have lots of prints to choose from in both silk and cotton.

 Do swing by, as this year we are also lucky to have a few limited edition Pamela Hanson x Private Room books available.
 I couldn't think of a better book to give your Valentine.
 That, along with a selection of Milla Chocolates, plus one of our essential oil scented 100% beeswax candles, and you will be in perfect shape for celebrating Saint Valentine.
 Some may scoff, feeling like it is such a forced holiday, but I don't think it's ever a bad idea to treat the one that you love, or yourself for that matter!